bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

    Save some manual config for yourself and let Bitrise add the two steps you need in your primary workflow to perform virtual device testing.
 2. From `Settings` go to your app's `Build` page.
-3. Click on a build you want to test on a virtual device.
+3. Click on a build you want to test.
 4. If you have enabled device testing in Step 1., you should find `DEVICE TESTS BETA` next to `APPS & ARTIFACTS` as a third tab.

    ![](/img/build-device-test.jpg)
-5. Click `add step to primary workflow` to add two steps that you need for UI testing:
+5. Click `add step to primary workflow` to add two steps that you need for device testing:
    * `Gradle Runner` Step to generate an APK for testing
    * `[BETA] Virtual Device Testing for Android` Step to run the tests and create the test reports of your app